Development In Toddlers

 *Click here* to take a look at our 'Talk and Play' pages.

-Gross motor skills are the movements that use big muscle groups and your toddler will already be using these to get the balance and strength to get on the move.
+Gross motor skills are the movements that use big muscle groups and your toddler may already be using these to get the balance and strength to get on the move.

 This stage is all about developing confidence and strength to get on the move.
 Give your little one plenty of chances to see what their body can do.